1) Who We Are

 2) Data We Collect

-- Technical data (web) — device/browser information, IP address, HTTP headers, and server logs used for security, performance, and debugging.
+- Technical Data (Web) — device/browser information, public IP address, HTTP headers, approximate network-based location, and server logs used for security, performance, and debugging.
+Approximate location is inferred from network information; this Policy does not claim that Wreet collects GPS or precise device location.

 -